grafana/tempo/docs/sources/tempo/getting-started/tempo-in-grafana.md

 For details about how queries are constructed, read the [TraceQL documentation]({{< relref "../traceql" >}}).

-## Find traces using Tempo search
+## Find traces using Tempo tags search

 Search for traces using common dimensions such as time range, duration, span tags, service names, and more.
 Use the trace view to quickly diagnose errors and high-latency events in your system.

-Tempo includes the ability to search recent traces held in ingesters.
-Traces can be searched for data originating from a specific service, duration range, span, or process-level attributes included in your application's instrumentation, such as HTTP status code and customer ID.

 ### Non-deterministic search